seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 I used Java first to create custom gexf files (custom made networks!!) and finally [some plugins for Gephi](https://gephi.org/plugins/#/browse/search/levallois).

 My coding style was horrendous.
-I remember showing my code Francesco Ficarola (I believe), the developer of a Java library that helps create gexf files.
+I remember showing my code to Francesco Ficarola (I believe), the developer of a Java library that helps create gexf files.
 I think he said that his eyes burnt.
 But with time, things improve!

 Another big help in learning how to program was Stackoverflow.
 This is THE Q&A website for programming issues, and browsing back to the first question I asked on it, you see it really shows that I was [transitioning from Excel to Java](https://stackoverflow.com/revisions/7200090/1)!